victor-gurbani/JuFo2026/ShortArticle.md

 # Phase 2 Enhancements: Embedding & Annotation

 - The embedding viewer (`feature_embedding.py`) standardises the feature matrix, drops the raw count columns listed above so dense chorales do not dominate, projects via PCA or t-SNE, and reports variance ratios plus per-feature loadings (`data/stats/pca_loadings.csv`).
 Composer centroids reveal the axes: PC1 tracks chromatic density and leap-heavy harmony (Mozart ≪ Bach < Chopin < Debussy), PC2 contrasts long, downbeat-emphasised phrases (Mozart high) against note-saturated textures (Bach low), and PC3 lifts the Romantic/Impressionist pair via oblique motion, cross-rhythms, and registral spread.
 Chopin therefore bridges the classical and modern worlds—his cadential syntax and phrase symmetry keep him near Bach/Mozart on PC2, while his chromatic colour and sustained pedal tones pull him toward Debussy on PC1/PC3.
 Debussy pushes those same traits to the limit (planed chords, unresolved dissonances, layered polyrhythms), landing in a separate tier.
 Because each cloud spans roughly two standard deviations per axis, flattening onto PC1×PC2 obscures these differences—PC3’s contrapuntal signal is what keeps Debussy/Chopin suspended above the classical cluster in 3D, while the 2D plot lets their footprints overlap.
+- A notable outlier emerged: *Mozart – Sonata in B♭ K 570 I* combines unusually stepwise melody with a high share of analyser-labelled “other” sonorities and frequent passing/appoggiatura dissonances.
+Those blended traits pull its PCA position to PC1 ≈ −2.5 and, with only a handful of close neighbours, t-SNE (perplexity = 30) pushes it far from the Mozart cluster.
+The score’s metadata checks out, so we interpret the separation as musical and will review the chord labelling with Olivia.
 - The annotation helper (`annotate_musicxml.py`) colour-codes dissonant material, stamps lyric labels (passing/appoggiatura/other/dissonant-chord), inserts chord symbols whose lyrics capture the Roman numerals when available, and highlights chromatic or unclassified harmonies with a turquoise tint and `chromatic-chord` lyric.
 It can invoke MuseScore’s CLI through a `{input}/{output}` template to emit shareable PDFs or PNGs alongside the annotated MusicXML.
 - `python3 src/generate_selected_annotations.py` batches the eight flagship annotated scores (two per composer) and supports the same renderer flags for one-command PDF/PNG exports.